harrylerman/drone_scripts/README.md

 my_fields_new.json: available fields in our tlogs.

-fields_MARS_all: updated fields from MARS
+fields_MARS_all.json: updated fields from MARS

 There are also tlogs and those tlogs converted to csv's from flights on: June 2 2022; May 24 2022 (csv is zipped).